Performance Indicators Report April 2023 – March 2024

 Q3 2023/24: 0%

 Local Development Scheme milestones were being met until December 2022.
-There was then a year long hiatus while the Government considered the National Planning Policy framework.
-The Examination has now re-started.
+There was then a year long hiatus while the Government considered the National Planning Policy Framework.
+Consultation on the Main Modifications has now been completed and will be forwarded to the Inspector, together with any Council commentary, week commencing 13th May.
+Whilst progress is now being made it is it is not possible to report against the original Local Development Scheme milestones.

 Percentage of waste sent for recycling, reuse and composting